-It has a tiered pricing structure.
+JotForm has a tiered pricing structure.
 It starts with the freemium version.
-With this option you can create up to five forms with 100 responses a month.
-The premium plan starts at $19 a month and for this you get up to 25 forms and 1,000 monthly submissions, which will be more than enough for most businesses.
+With this option, you can create up to five forms with 100 responses a month.
+The premium plan starts at $19 a month and for this, you get up to 25 forms and 1,000 monthly submissions, which will be more than enough for most businesses.

-Cognito Forms is a functional software platform you can use to create any type of form.
+The Cognito Forms is another online form software.
 The interface has that 1960’s tower block feeling.
 Everything works just as it should, but it’s not really attractive.
 I’m making it sound like a bad product, which just to be clear, it isn’t.

 I get the feeling that everything about the product was created by a programmer rather than a designer.
 It’s not really an issue, but a few changes to the appearance of the interface and the design of the forms would go a long way towards attracting a broader customer base.